Automated border control system: Luxembourg

 In July 2018 at Luxembourg Airport, five ABC gates were installed at passport control at departures and another five at passport control at arrivals.
 Passengers who are aged 18 and over and hold a valid biometric European Union, European Free Trade Association, Andorra, Monaco, San Marino or Vatican City passport may use the ABC gates.

 Netherlands

 The Netherlands Marechaussee has rolled out e-gates in the Netherlands over the past few years.
 They work by scanning facial information from the passport and, using facial recognition the image on the chip is compared to an image captured of the traveller.
 Currently, there are there are 78 eGates at Amsterdam Airport Schiphol.
 They are located in the arrival, departure and transfer areas.

 The e-gates require the use of a biometric passport.

 On arrival and departure, the e-gates can be used by European Union, European Economic Area and Swiss citizens aged 14 and over.

-On departure, the following citizens, aged 14 and over may use the e-gates as well:
+The following citizens, aged 14 and over may use the e-gates as well on arrival and departure after registration at an EES kiosk: